heliumgin/coding-exercises/README.md

 Rubik's Cube Mover is a C# console application that allows the user to programmatically manipulate a Rubik's cube.

-## Running the application

-Double-click the EXE file to run.
-A list of commands will be displayed on load (see below list).

 ## Commands

 Available commands and their meaning: